ianrichard/common-chatbot/README.md

 Right now, Facebook Messenger and Google Assistant are supported, but others are planned in the future.

+This is meant to be used in conjunction with with the [common-chatbot-ui-starter-project](https://github.com/ianrichard/common-chatbot-ui-starter-project), which integrates with [Dialogflow](https://dialogflow.com/).

 ## Status

 | Feature            | Facebook Messenger | Google Assistant | Text / Audio Fallback |